F1rst-Unicorn/stocks/README.md

 ## nginx

 Set up nginx as reverse proxy with the corresponding SSL configs.
-For an example config have a look at /usr/share/stocks/nginx.conf
+For an example config have a look at /usr/share/stocks/nginx.conf.
+Give nginx access to the certificates generated above.
+Particularly

+* server.key.pem
+* server.cert.pem
+* ca-chain.cert.pem
+* ca.cert.pem

 ## OCSP server